Ephialtes: Reforms of the Areopagus

-Death and legacy
+Death

-The success of Ephialtes' reforms was rapidly followed by the ostracism of Cimon, which left Ephialtes and his faction firmly in control of the state, although the fully fledged Athenian democracy of later years was not yet fully established; Ephialtes' reforms appear to have been only the first step in the democratic party's programme.
-Ephialtes, however, would not live to see the further development of this new form of government; In 461 BC, he was assassinated.
-The details of his assassination are unknown.
-However, there are several different theories to explain this event.
-The first source we have on Ephialtes himself and his death is Antiphon (5.68) written in 420 BC, which states that the identity of the murderer was unknown.
-“Thus those who murdered Ephialtes, one of your citizens, have never been discovered to this day, and if someone expected his associates to conjecture who were his [Ephialtes'] murderers, and if not, to be implicated in the murder, it would not have been fair to the associates.
+The success of Ephialtes' reforms was rapidly followed by the ostracism of Cimon, which left Ephialtes and his faction firmly in control of the state, although the fully fledged Athenian democracy of later years was not yet fully established; Ephialtes' reforms appear to have been only the first step in the democratic faction's programme.
+Ephialtes, however, would not live to see the further development of this new form of government: he was assassinated in 461 BC.
+The earliest source we have on Ephialtes himself and his death is Antiphon (5.68), writing in 420 BC, who states that the identity of the murderer was unknown.
+“Thus those who murdered Ephialtes, one of your citizens, have never been discovered to this day, and if someone expected his [Ephialtes'] associates to conjecture who were his murderers, and if not, to be implicated in the murder, it would not have been fair to the associates.
 In addition, the murderers of Ephialtes did not desire to hide the body so there would be no danger of betraying the deed.”

-However 90 years later, Aristotle, in his Constitution of Athens 25.4, states that Aristodikos of Tanagra was the culprit.
-As the years progressed, more theories were established.
-A third idea is that Aristodikos of Tanagra was part of an oligarchic plot; his political ally Pericles would go on to complete the governmental transformation and lead Athens for several decades.
-Had Ephialtes been murdered by somebody outside the radical faction, scholar Robert W. Wallace reasons, the radicals would have made him a martyr and led a crusade to find the perpetrator.
+There are varying beliefs on who murdered him.
+Aristotle, writing c.
+325 BCE in his Constitution of the Athenians (25.4) states that Aristodikos of Tanagra was the culprit.
+According to Plutarch, Idomeneus of Lampsacus accused Ephialtes' political ally, Pericles of murdering him out of jealousy and envy for his reputation among the people.
+However, Plutarch references Aristotle's Constitution of Athens to argue against this theory.Scholar Robert W. Wallace reasons that had Ephialtes been murdered by somebody outside the radical faction, the radicals would have made Ephialtes a martyr and led a crusade to find the perpetrator.
 This didn't happen, so the murderer likely came from within Ephialtes' own faction.

-Literary references

-The assassination of Ephialtes, and a subsequent murder investigation to find the men behind the plot, is the subject of a historical mystery novel, The Pericles Commission, by Gary Corby.
+Legacy

+Overall, Ephialtes' reforms transformed how the political system in Athenian democracy worked.
+His reforms gave more power to other bodies than they had before, specifically the courts.
+As a result of this increase in power in the courts, we see other recorded problems that start to arise such as secret balloting in the courts where jurors are able to be bribed.
+Ephialtes' reforms change the power dynamics in Athenian democratic institutions.

+We also know that Epialtes bloodline lived on from ancient sources.
+Demosthenes references Ephialtes in his speech Against Aristocrates which he wrote between 355 and 351 BCE.
+He is mentioned as the father of Philocrates.